FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating_data_dictionary.md

 - Make sure you capture all relevant variables for your planned analyses, in particular if you plan any non-standard or novel analyses.
 Also, ensure that variables are captured in the correct format (standardised if appropriate) **in order to minimise the need for transformations later**.
 - Capture variables in the **most atomic form possible** as it is easier to aggregate separate fields into a new, combined value than to extract values from a larger field.
-- Reduce free text use to a minimum for value-sets associated with qualitative or ordinal variables by providing list of controlled values from standardised vocabularies (e.g. using NCI Thesaurus or CDISC vocabulary) suited for the context you operated in (e.g. LOINC, SNOMED-CT in clinical context).
+- **Reduce free text use to a minimum** for value-sets associated with qualitative or ordinal variables by providing list of controlled values from standardised vocabularies (e.g. using NCI Thesaurus or CDISC vocabulary) suited for the context you operated in (e.g. LOINC, SNOMED-CT in clinical context).
-- Provide unambiguous textual definitions for each of the variables so third party users can understand what the variable represents, instead of second-guessed obscure variable shorthands.
+- **Provide unambiguous textual definitions** for each of the variables so third party users can understand what the variable represents, instead of second-guessed obscure variable shorthands.
-- Provide units, and where possible, acceptable ranges for continuous variables.
+- **Provide units**, and where possible, acceptable ranges for continuous variables.
-- Provide regular expressions for input validation where needed (e.g. expecting an identifier or a particular reporting pattern)
+- **Provide regular expressions for input validation** where needed (e.g. expecting an identifier or a particular reporting pattern)
-- Provide formula if `derived variables` are computed from `primary variables`
+- **Provide formula** if `derived variables` are computed from `primary variables`

-#### Indicate how missing values are dealt with:
+### Indicate how missing values are dealt with:

 Data collection is never plain sailing.
-Patients drop out from studies, animals die, cell cultures or laboratory tests can fail.
+Patients drop out from studies, animals die, cell cultures or laboratory tests  fail.
 This results in holes in the datasets.
-However, without a clear plan to record missing data point unambiguously, empty cells in a record can be the cause of analysis pain.
+However, without a clear plan to record missing data point unambiguously, empty cells in a record can be the cause of analysis pains.
 It is therefore important and good practice to detail in a `data dictionary` what is a legimitate form to indicate a `missing value`, which should be interpreted as `null`.

 Depending on the persistence system, how this needs to be specified varies.
 We provide an example on how to do so in the context of a Frictionless Tabular package.
 The specifications provide more information about how to specify how missing values should look like: